nationalarchives/tdr-notifications/README.md

 * `TO_EMAIL`: the email address that alerts should be sent to.
 For testing purposes, this should normally be your own email address rather than a team one.
 * `TRANSFORM_ENGINE_OUTPUT_SQS`: set this in the SQS queue where the message should be sent.
 Need to ensure have permissions to send to the SQS queue
+* `TRANSFORM_ENGINE_V2_SNS_TOPIC_IN`: this is the SNS topic where successful export messages are published.
+Need to ensure have permissions to publish to the SNS topic

 The app uses AWS services like Simple Email Service (SES) in the management account, so you will also need to update your AWS credentials file with temporary mgmt credentials.